diydiagnostics/Photo-Float-Racks/README.md

 [IS - Vertical 2.0.stl]   | ABS/PLA | Craftbot 2.0  |  50-200 mm/s | 250/110 or 215/60 | 4.5 hours +
 [IS - Vertical 3.0.stl] (🔥)  | ABS/PLA | Craftbot 2.0  | 50-200 mm/s | 250/110 or 215/60 | 4.5 hours +

+## 3D Printing Guide
+To print one of these designs, follow the steps below.
+1. Download the STL file to a laptop or desktop computer.
+2. Load the STL file in a 3D printing software, such as Ultimaker Cura or Craftware.
+3. Slice the STL file and convert it to a GCODE file.
+4. Load the GCODE file onto an appropriate device for connecting to the printer, navigate to the necessary print startup menu, and start the print.
+Ensure sufficient filament is available.
+- For an Ultimaker 2.0 printer: export the GCODE file to an SD card and insert the SD card into the printer.
+Select the "Print" option, locate the respective file, and start the print.
+- For a Craftbot printer: a) copy the GCODE file onto a USB and insert the USB into the printer; b) connect to the printer over Wifi and start the print directly from Craftware; or c) connect to the printer using a USB A-B cable and start the print directly from Craftware.

 [16C Dual Handle.stl]: https://github.com/diydiagnostics/LAMP-Float-Racks/blob/master/16%20Capacity%20Designs/16C%20-%20Dual%20Handle.stl
 [16C Dual Handle.stl]: https://github.com/diydiagnostics/LAMP-Float-Racks/blob/master/16%20Capacity%20Designs/16C%20-%20Dual%20Handle.stl